-Our new aerial services division provides a number of services that utilize small unmanned aircraft system (sUAS) or drone aircraft.
+Our aerial services division provides a number of services that utilize small unmanned aircraft system (sUAS) or as they are commonly known, drones.
 Each of our pilots are FAA part 107 certified which allows us to fly commercially and in locations that recreational pilots are not permitted to fly.
 FAA certification includes training in a verity of topics including inclusion into the National Airspace System, aviation weather, airport operations and communications, and more.
 Additional training is provided for night time operations, Federal Emergency Management Agency (FEMA) training, and other training as needed.

 Aerial photography can give a unique view and can provide a real-time overview of an entire area.
 Aerial photography can track progress of a building project or site construction.
 Additionally aerial imaging can be used to survey building roofs to look for storm damage without the unnecessary risk to human life.

 What is thermal imaging?
 Thermal imaging allows you to visualize the energy being emitted from and object in the from of heat.
 This technology allows you to see what could otherwise not be seen.
 One common use can be looking for water under roof membranes, water will absorb energy while exposed to the solar load of the sun, and once the load is off the water will continue to hold and release heat, allowing you locate that water.